 Through cooperative efforts with the MN DNR, the 14 Lake Minnetonka communities and private citizens around the lake, the LMCD has been managing the growth of EWM on Lake Minnetonka since 1989.
+Permits to harvest curly-leaf pondweed (CLP) have been obtained since 2017 due to the increase in its presence.
 Generous donations were received from private residents around the lake for the initial purchase of harvesting equipment, which has been replaced in the 2000’s.
-The LMCD currently operates three paddlewheel harvesters and a transport barge purchased in 2003.
+The LMCD currently owns three paddlewheel harvesters and a transport barge that was purchased in 2003.
 The three paddlewheel harvesters were purchased prior to the 2003, 2005 and 2012 seasons.

 A combination of clear-cutting and channel-cutting is utilized to address harvesting priorities depending on the location and density of docks in the area.
-There is a high emphasis on tandem cutting when possible to minimize EWM fragments.
-Annually, all areas that dictate the need for harvesting are cut at least once, with high growth areas harvested twice as time permits.
+Sometime tandem cutting is used or 180 degree skimming to minimize EWM fragments.
+Other factors include weather and wind, and types of vegetation.
+Annually, areas that dictate the need for harvesting are cut once, with high growth areas harvested twice if time permits.